-Although In-Person Hearings are presumed in a Criminal Proceeding or Juvenile Delinquency Proceeding, a party or attorney may request a Remote Hearing by providing notice to the court and notifying the [court manager] [clerk] at least days before the hearing and serving the other parties with the motion.
-A Criminal Proceeding or Juvenile Delinquency

-Proceeding shall not proceed via a Remote Hearing except as authorized by G.S. § 7A-49.6(e) or as otherwise permitted by law.
+Although In-Person Hearings are presumed in a Criminal Proceeding or Juvenile Delinquency Proceeding, a party or attorney may request a Remote Hearing by providing notice to the court and notifying the District Attorney and Clerk of Court at least 5 days before the hearing and serving the other parties with the motion.
+A Criminal Proceeding or Juvenile Delinquency Proceeding shall not proceed via a Remote Hearing except as authorized by G.S. § 7A-49.6(e) or as otherwise permitted by law.

-Specifically, a criminal defendant or a juvenile alleged to be delinquent has a right to be present and a constitutional right to confront witnesses3 during any material portion of the proceeding.
+Specifically, a criminal defendant or a juvenile alleged to be delinquent has a right to be present and a constitutional right to confront witnesses1 during any material portion of the proceeding.
 When a criminal defendant's or juvenile's right to confront witnesses or be present is implicated, G.S. § 7A-49.6(e) provides that the court must obtain a knowing, intelligent, and voluntary waiver of the applicable right(s) in order to conduct a Remote Hearing unless otherwise permitted by law.